 - Add flour mixture to banana and pumpkin mixture and stir with whisk until just moist.
 Stir in dark chocolate chips and walnuts if desired.

 - Pour batter into loaf pan.
 Sprinkle Purely Elizabeth granola (or more chocolate chips/walnuts) on top if desired.

 - Place loaf pan in oven to bake for 50-60 minutes or until a knife inserted comes out clean.
-(I would recommend checking around 50 minutes and baking for a few more minutes as needed.
-All ovens tend to vary slightly!)

 This pumpkin banana bread is best when it’s warmed up and smothered in nut butter of some sort, followed by a glass of milk. 🙂 It’s a bomb addition to any breakfast, but it also makes a bitchin’ bedtime snack.
 Basically, there is no wrong time to eat a slice of this bread.